Alayande-442/Chat-application/README.md

 Sign Up: Register as a new user to create an account.
 Login: Log in with your credentials.
 Start Chatting: Select a user to start chatting in real time.
-Log Out: Securely log out after your session.
+Log Out: Securely log out after your session...

 COMMENT FEATURES COMMENT
 Real-time messaging using Socket.io.